feniljain/knowledge-base/programming-languages/javascript/README.md

 - Use npm query and jq to dig into your dependencies: https://www.youtube.com/watch?v=h_ZpixOgKDY
 - The "type annotations" proposal and what it’s all about: https://www.youtube.com/watch?v=5A-_mPNo2nQ
+- Why not to use javascript ( wat, watman talk ): https://www.destroyallsoftware.com/talks/wat

 ## Newsletters: